 Special Educational Needs and Disabilities

-Allow me to introduce myself, my name is Vicky Priddon and my role at Stirchley Primary is class teacher/SENDCO.
+Allow me to introduce myself, my name is Vicky Priddon and my role at Stirchley Primary is class teacher/SENDCO and designated LAC teacher.
 I am responsible for coordinating the support for children who have additional needs or who have been looked after at some point in their life.

 I am happy to speak to you about any concerns you may have or if you require any further help or support, do not hesitate to contact me.
 Pop into school or ring the school office to make an appointment.

 Please scroll down to found out more at SEN and SEN support at Stirchley.

 SEND stands for Special Educational Needs and Disabilities.

 A child of compulsory school age has a learning difficulty or disability if she or he:

 • Has a significantly greater difficulty in learning than the majority of others of the same age.

 • Has a disability which prevents or hinders him or her for making use of education facilities of a kind generally provided for others of the same age in mainstream school.